 - Collaborate with you to establish realistic goals

-The physical therapist will assess progress you during each session Furthermore, they will educate you and modify your exercise prescription to keep you on a path of improvement towards your goals.
+Your PT will assess progress you make during each session.
+Furthermore, they will educate you and modify your exercise prescription to keep you on a path of improvement towards your goals.

 - Pain can signal different root causes: Nagging, throbbing pain can mean an injured muscle, whereas sharp shooting pain may mean a serious injury requiring immediate medical attention.